-So many times I see churches paying thousands of dollars to stream their service live on a Sunday morning.
+Many times I see churches paying thousands of dollars to stream their service live on a Sunday morning.
 Then, mid-size to smaller churches believe it's nearly impossible to do this on a budget and dismiss the idea entirely.
 The truth is, any church can stream their service live on a Sunday, and they can do it for free.
 But is streaming live worth it?
 I won’t lie to you, streaming live can be hassle and you’ll deal with many technical issues while setting it up.
 You probably won’t get a lot of viewers at first either, but I can promise you that people in your congregation will appreciate the option.
 That church member who has been in the hospital for weeks now and is missing services?
 They’ll thank you.
 That elderly woman who doesn’t have a ride to church and can’t bring herself?
 She’ll definitely appreciate it.
 So read on to learn how you can stream for (basically) free.

-If you’d like to see UStream in action on a Sunday morning, tune into The Crossing Church by visiting crossingonline.org from your mobile device and clicking “Watch Live,” or use the UStream app on iOS, Android or Windows Phone and search for “crossingonline.”
-Setting up to stream live can be a headache, and I’ve head many, so if you have questions leave a comment below or tweet at me @stephenrobles, I’m happy to help!
+If you’d like to see Livestream in action on a Sunday morning, tune into The Crossing Church by visiting wearecrossing.com/live or use the Livestream app on iOS, Android or Apple TV and search for “The Crossing Church.”
+Setting up a live stream can be a headache, and I’ve had many, so if you have questions leave a comment below, send me an email, or tweet at me @stephenrobles, I’d be happy to help.